 - Use of direct quotes from the patient or client

 - A distinction between facts, observations, hard data, and opinions

-- Written in present tense, as appropriate
+- Information written in present tense, as appropriate

-- Provides relevant information with appropriate details
+- Relevant information with appropriate details

 Documentation protects the medical and therapeutic professionals while also helping the client.
 Clear notes communicate all necessary information about the patient or client to all of the people involved in the person’s care.
 SOAP notes facilitate the coordination and continuity of care.

-Writing your SOAP notes
+Writing Your SOAP Notes